Up to $500,000

 Generally speaking, to be HIPAA eligible, one must:

-• Have had continuous 'creditable coverage' for 18 months without a break in coverage of more than 63 days
+- Have had ongoing 'creditable coverage' for 18 months with no gap for a period of over 63 consecutive days

-• Have had their last day of coverage through a group plan
+- Have had their last day of coverage with a group plan

-A. If COBRA was not offered to you, you are HIPAA eligible from the day you lose your coverage (provided you've had continuous coverage for 18 months).
+A. If COBRA was not offered, you are eligible for HIPAA from the day you lose your coverage (provided you've had insurance for the last 18 months).
 You might not have been offered COBRA if:

-You may also wish to read about health insurance for diabetics which is also a possibility.
+You may also wish to read about health insurance for a diabetic which is also a possibility.

 They use a United HealthCare PPO network and it is the best plan of this type that we have come across.
 You could obtain full major medical health insurance, but this is much more expensive.